atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Part-1.md

 ```
 y = Probability of being a cat.
 ```
-Now our problem becomes:
+Now we need the simplest `f(X)` possible(we are dealing with a million numbers).
+Here is the simplest one(see below for why):
 ```
-f(🐱) = Probability of being a cat.
+f(X) = AX + b
 ```

+This is very simple mathematics from middle school.
+I hope you remember solving equations like `3x + 5 = y` where `x = 3`.
+Then we figure out that `y = 14`.
+This is the same thing.

 I hope you are still here with me.
 We looking for a function `f(X)` such that if `X` is a photograph the function would return the likelihood that it contains a cat according to the knowledge that is built into the function.
+We came up with one possibility.

+#### The true equation
+Here is the equation: `f(🐱) = Probability of being a cat.` Now here the image, `🐱` is 3 million numbers.
+Naturally A has to have 3 million numbers as well.
+So the true equation actually will become:

+$$
+a_1x_1 + a_2x_2 \dots a_nx_n + b = y
+$$

+But we can live in matrix form.
+This makes the life easier.
+We can write it like - `AX + b = y` where `A` and `X` are matrices, `X` representing an image and `A` a set of parameters.
+I know matrices get into complicated land.
+But you don't need to go deep right now.
+You might have noticed I used capital `X` and a small `y` and similarly capital `A` and small `b`.
+That was the idea all along.
+Capitals are matrices.

+#### Why `AX + b`?
+I know you might be wondering, where did this equation come from?
+And why only this?
+How come this is the simplest one?
+Now is a good time for me answer that question.
+And the answer is very simple.
+We know an image has a million pixels and we want each pixel to count.
+There is one desire that we also have - each pixel should have the possibility of a different weight.
+A portion of the image defining the sky is not as helpful in determining if the image is a cat but a whisker surely is.
+So we need different weights for each pixel.
+That gives us a bare minimum equation where we have `AX`.
+Now adding a `b` has some very little cost.
+It is just a number.
+But you will see later this `b` gives us a lot of power and control.
+We can use `b` to balance out some of the initial values of `A` and make the results cleaner and easier to work with.

-#### Probabilities
+#### Why Probabilities?
 You would be imagining why the right hand side of the equation are probabilities.
 They could be discrete yes or no answers.
 You normally want `f(🐱)` to say "Yes this is a cat."
 In the early days (1950s) that approach was tried in something called a "Perceptron".
 It is very easy to guess why those would not work.
 We all know there is no white and black.
 There are millions of illusions, cats that hide in the environment, dogs that look like cats and so on.
 If we can't be a 100% sure, why should we expect the mathematical equations to be.
 It is more practical to ask how likely the equations match and then we can improve the formula to give us better values.

 #### Twist